reeseschultz/ReeseUnityDemos/Packages/Nav/README.md

 You'll want to drag and drop some directories from mine to yours:

-* You **must** copy over the [Assets/Scripts/Nav](https://github.com/reeseschultz/ReeseUnityDemos/tree/master/Assets/Scripts/Nav) directory and all its contents, including `.meta` files.
-Where you put it in your project shouldn't matter so long as it's under `Assets`.
+* You **must** copy over the [Packages/Nav](https://github.com/reeseschultz/ReeseUnityDemos/tree/master/Packages/Nav) directory and all its contents, including `.meta` files.
+In the editor, it will display as *Reese's DOTS Navigation*.
+Place it somewhere under your `Assets` directory.
 * I highly **recommend** copying over the code in [Assets/Scripts/Demo/Nav](https://github.com/reeseschultz/ReeseUnityDemos/tree/master/Assets/Scripts/Demo/Nav), which include additional systems and code to support the navigation demos.
 You may think you don't need these, but they're helpful for reference, especially the [NavFallSystem](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Assets/Scripts/Demo/Nav/NavFallSystem.cs) since how you want to handle falling is entirely up to you—it's not part of the core navigation code because it's too dependent on the game or simulation in question.
 * I highly **recommend** you copy over the navigation demo scenes in [Assets/Scenes/Nav](https://github.com/reeseschultz/ReeseUnityDemos/tree/master/Assets/Scenes/Nav).
 They're only here to help and show you how to set up your scenes.
 You can always modify them or delete them later.